juanmatosp/cisco-sw-wan-cli-mode-converter/README.md

 CISCO SAMPLE CODE LICENSE

 # Caution
 Steps 4 and 6 have sleep timer of 5 second between each iteration.
-Increase the speel timer accordingly if you have very large number of devices as you can overwhelm vManage.
+Increase the sleep timer accordingly if you have very large number of devices as you can overwhelm vManage.